Category Archives: Prussian Royals

 Sigismund had seven siblings:

 Sigismund’s mother, known in the family as Vicky, felt a special closeness to her fourth child.
-Vicky’s first three children all had their own difficulties, and she had always felt more intimate with her five younger children.
+Vicky’s first three children had difficulties, and she had always felt more intimate with her five younger children.
 The first three children were not allowed to be breastfed by their mother.
 On orders from their paternal grandmother Queen Augusta, they were fed by wet nurses.
 By the time Vicky had her fourth child, she had enough self-confidence to defy her mother-in-law and breastfeed Sigismund.
 Perhaps it was the experience of breastfeeding Sigismund that fostered that special closeness.

 On June 4, 1866, Vicky’s husband Fritz was on his way to the front of the Austro-Prussian War.
-Even before his father left, Sigismund had been fretful and it was thought to be caused by teething.
+Even before his father left, Sigismund had been fretful, thought to be caused by teething.
 However, the day after Fritz left, Sigismund was unable to eat or sleep.
 Twenty-four hours later, he could no longer stand.
 Because all the doctors normally used by the family had left with the army, Vicky was forced to consult doctors unknown to her who gave her the terrible news that her son had meningitis.
 At that time, there was no successful treatment for meningitis, and death usually occurred.
 Sigismund’s convulsions grew increasingly worse until he died in agony on June 18, 1866, only 21 months old.
 Vicky wrote to her mother Queen Victoria, “Oh to see it suffer so cruelly, to see it die and hear its last piteous cry was an agony I cannot describe, it haunts me night and day!”

 Vicky was without her husband to comfort her, and her mother-in-law Queen Augusta personally went to the front to tell Fritz.
 Fritz’s father gave him permission to come home for the funeral, but Fritz declined.
 He said, “I am in the service of the fatherland.
 I would never forgive myself if we were attacked when I was absent from my post.”
 Understandably, Vicky did not comprehend this and wrote to her husband, “In you, of course, the soldier is uppermost.”